 The mission of the Bozeman Zen Group is to support the practice of Zen Buddhism.
-A group of lay practitioners, we come together to encourage and inspire each other to be mindful and compassionate in our everyday lives.
+A group of lay and ordained practitioners, we come together to encourage and inspire each other to be mindful and compassionate in our everyday lives.
 We provide regular opportunities for Zen practice and education in Southwestern Montana.

 We are open to all who are interested in Zen and even those curious about basic Buddhist practice.
-We are currently affiliated with Branching Streams, an organization of sanghas in the Suzuki Roshi lineage of the San Francisco Zen Center.
+We are currently affiliated with Branching Streams, an organization of sanghas in the Soto Zen lineage of Suzuki Roshi and the San Francisco Zen Center.
 Several of our members work with Zen teachers of other lineages.
 We are one of the resident sanghas at the Bozeman Dharma Center.
 All are welcome!

 Our Board of Directors 2023